 Can I buy my dance supplies at EDDA?

-El Dorado Dance Academy sells a limited supply of dance basics such as tights, T-shirts, ballet skirts, leg warmers, lamb's wool and other last minute items for dance class.
+El Dorado Dance Academy sells a limited supply of dance basics such as tights and T-shirts.
 Though EDDA is not a retail facility, these items are here for our student's convenience and the convenience of the local community.
 Keep you eyes open for Christmas sales and birthday specials!